Quantized Adam with Error Feedback

 \subsubsection{Weight Quantization}

-In this subsection, we set $Q_g(g) = g$ in Algorithm \ref{alg1}.
-The proposed quantized generic Adam reduces to distributed Adam with the weight quantization and error-feedback techniques.
-In this situation, to establish convergence rate of Algorithm \ref{alg1}, we further assume that all the iterates are bounded, i.e., $\|x_t\| \leq D$.
+In this subsection, we set $ Q_g\left(g\right) = g$ in Algorithm \ref{alg1}.
+The proposed quantized generic Adam reduces to {generic} Adam with the weight quantization.
+In this situation, to establish the convergence rate of Algorithm \ref{alg1} are given below.

-\begin{theorem} Let $\{x_{t}\}$ be the point generated by Algorithm \ref{alg1} with $Q_g(g) = g$.
-In addition, let $x_\tau^T$ represent random variable $x_\tau$ with $\tau$ taking from $\{1,2,\ldots,T\}$ with the same probability.
-If Assumptions 1, 3, 4 further hold, the convergence result of Algorithm \ref{alg1} holds as follows:
+\begin{theorem} Let $\{x_{t}\}$ be the point generated by Algorithm \ref{alg1} with $ Q_g\left(g\right) = g$.
+In addition, let $x_\tau^T$ represent random variable $x_\tau$ with $\tau$ taking from $ \{1,2,\ldots,T\}$ with the same probability.
+If Assumptions \ref{ass1}, \ref{ass3}, \ref{ass4} further hold, the convergence result of Algorithm \ref{alg1} holds as follows: